sbechara/introduction_to_engineering/Chapter16/Chapter_16.md

 ### Introduction / Background Slide(s)

-The purpose of the introduction slide it to outline your current understanding of the subject.
+The purpose of the introduction slide is to outline your current understanding of the subject.
 You need to include specific examples to previous work / research.

 - Clearly explain the importance for the current project and what the significance of the project will be.
 - Justify the merit of your project by presenting significant information.
 - End with a specific, clear, and explicit purpose for the project.
 Some of the projects that you complete during your undergraduate career will be chosen for you.
 It does not mean that the purpose of the project is "because the professor told me to do it".
-Spend some time thinking about the project and what learning outcomes your are expected to gain from it.
+Spend some time thinking about the project and what learning outcomes you are expected to gain from it.

 |![Fig16.4](Media/Intro_Ex.png)|
 |:----:|